 Your doctor or pharmacist will tell you how many tablets you need to take each day.
-This may depend on your age, your condition and whether or not you are taking any other medicines.
+This will depend on your condition and whether or not you are taking any other medicines.

 For high blood pressure

-For most patients, not on diuretics (fluid tablets), the usual starting dose is 5 to 10 mg taken once a day.
+For most patients not on diuretics, the usual starting dose is 5 mg to 10 mg taken once a day.
 The dose may need to be increased depending on your blood pressure at an interval of 4 weeks.
-Most patients take between 10 and 40 mg each day.
+Most patients take between 10 mg and 40 mg each day.

 This dose may be taken once a day or divided into two equal doses per day (one in the morning and one at night).